 CES Production Function

 CES stands for constant elasticity of substitution.
-This latest CES production function is due to the joint effort of Arrow Chenery, Minhas and Solow.
-This CES production function is more general production function which yields the constant elasticity of factor substitution other than 1.
+This latest CES production function is due to the joint effort of Arrow, Chenery, Minhas, and Solow.
+This CES production function is a more general production function that yields constant elasticity of factor substitution other than 1.

 Mathematically, the general CES production function is written as:

-where, Q is output, L is labor, K is Capital, A is efficiency parameter serving as state of technology as A in Cobb-Douglas production function, 𝛿 is distribution parameter showing relative factor shares as α and β is Cobb-Douglas production function, and ρ is substitution parameter which has no counterpart in Cobb-Douglas production and is determinant of constant elasticity of substitution in CES production function.
+Where Q is output, L is labor, K is Capital, and A is the efficiency parameter serving as a state of technology.
+As A is a distribution parameter showing relative factor shares, α and β are the function parameters in Cobb-Douglas production; ρ is the substitution parameter that has no counterpart in the Cobb-Douglas production function and is a determinant of constant elasticity of substitution in the CES production function.

 The elasticity of substitution between factors (σ) is given by 1/(1+ρ) in the CES production function i.e. σ = 1/(1+ρ).